Special relativity: Length contraction

 This shows that the length (Δ) of the rod as measured in the frame in which it is moving, is shorter than its length (Δx) in its own rest frame (S).

 Time dilation and length contraction are not merely appearances.
 Time dilation is explicitly related to our way of measuring time intervals between events that occur at the same place in a given coordinate system (called "co-local" events).
-These time intervals (which can be, and are, actually measured experimentally by relevant observers) are different in another coordinate system moving with respect to the first, unless the events, in addition to being co-local, are also simultaneous.
+These time intervals are different in another coordinate system moving with respect to the first, unless the events, in addition to being co-local, are also simultaneous.
 Similarly, length contraction relates to our measured distances between separated but simultaneous events in a given coordinate system of choice.
 If these events are not co-local, but are separated by distance (space), they will not occur at the same spatial distance from each other when seen from another moving coordinate system.

 Lorentz transformation of velocities

 Consider two frames S and in standard configuration.
 A particle in S moves in the x direction with velocity vector $\mathbf{u}$.
 What is its velocity $\mathbf{u'}$ in frame ?